Scylardor/monocleV1/README.md

 Monocle
 =======

+** This project is not maintained anymore.
+It was a design experiment that grew too complex, and I preferred recycling the ideas by reworking it from scratch.**

+**Still, I decided to open source it in case you would like to see how Premake can be used or some dark C++ metaprogramming template tricks.**

 Monocle, or MOE (for MOnocle Engine) is a 3D rendering engine I develop on my spare time.

 With it, I'd like to experiment with common features of modern game engines, such as: